Network Traffic Analysis for LLMs

 mcpcap

-# Then use tools with local files
+# Then use tools with local file PATHS (not uploads)

 analyze_dns_packets("/path/to/capture.pcap")